There is a skills shortage throughout the UK, and there has been for some time. Subsequently, gas engineers are in demand more than ever before.

 To become a qualified legal gas engineer, you must join the Gas Safe Register.

 Replacing CORGI in 2009, Gas Safe Register became the gas registration body.
 Gas Safe Register is the official list of businesses and engineers who are legally registered to work on gas appliances.
 It is a legal requirement that all gas engineers be on the register.

 How Long Does It Take To Become A Gas Engineer?

-As a gas engineer, hard work, motivation, and dedication are essential.
+Hard work, motivation, and dedication are essential to becoming a gas & heating engineer.
 Being committed to the training course and meeting each stage’s requirements means you could be qualified in under a year.
-If you’re unable to train on a full-time basis, it may take you an extra year or two.
-But, regardless of the path you take, the most important thing is that you’re taking a significant step in your working life.
+Of course, if you’re unable to train on a full-time basis, it may take you an extra year or two.
+But, on average, people complete their training within 1-3 years.